audience guide

 Lecture PDFs, annotated slides, screenshots, and handwritten notes slow down card creation when the workflow is too manual.

-Burnout shows up before retention fails
+Burnout shows up before memory slips

 where Imprimo helps